Skip to content

 conversation/messages

-Get the full list of messages in the conversation.
+Get the full list of messages as message values.

 (conversation/messages conv) ; => list of message values